jruere/blog/what-happened-to-mesh-networking.md

 1. Etc: Windows, Mac, Android, iPhone.

-The router uses OpenWRT 12.09 but I'll upgrade it to Chaos Calmer.
+The router uses OpenWRT 12.09 (from 2012!) but I'll upgrade it to Chaos Calmer.

 The PC and Laptop run Arch Linux.